Why would you backup Windows Server weekly?

-As we all know, one cannot be more serious about backing up data.
-Why would someone set weekly backups, instead of daily backup or even more frequent?
-If you have taken other procedures to protect your server, such as disk RAID array (RIAD 5, RAID 6) or Database Availability Group, rather than schedule backup daily, you can backup server weekly to save more disk space.
+If you've taken other procedures to protect your server, like disk RAID array (RIAD 5, RAID 6) or Database Availability Group, then rather than schedule backup daily, you can backup server weekly to save more disk space.
 If you want to run different types of backup each day a week, you can create a few weekly backup tasks.

-In the following part, you will know two ways to schedule weekly backup in Windows Server 2008: make it with the built-in tool or try a third-party app.
-Although you can schedule weekly backup with the built-in tool, the whole process is kind of complicated comes along with limitations.
-If you prefer an easy and quick way to achieve the goal, you can refer to Method 2 to get it, which can help you schedule multiple daily/weekly/monthly backup tasks as you want.
+In the following article, you will find 2 ways to schedule weekly backup in Windows Server 2008: built-in tool or try a third-party program.
+Among them, the built-in method is kind of complicated and comes with some limitations.
+So if you prefer an easy and quick way to achieve the goal, you can refer to Method 2, which can help you schedule multiple daily/weekly/monthly backup tasks as you want.

 Windows Server 2008/2008R2 have its built-in utility to configure a scheduled back task to run backups automatically.
 However, it can only set backup tasks to be performed once a day or more than once a day.
 Fortunately, there is a workaround to schedule windows server backup task by using Task Scheduler to run Wbadmin full backup.